Have you ever found yourself troubleshooting strange network conflicts or security issues in your Docker environment?

 sudo systemctl restart docker

-This configuration will tell Docker to allocate networks from the 192.168.0.0/16 range, with each network having a subnet mask of /24.
+This configuration tells Docker to allocate subnets from the 192.168.0.0/16 range, each with a /24 mask — for example, 192.168.1.0/24, 192.168.2.0/24, and so on.

-Method 2: Creating Custom Bridge Networks
+🏗️ Method 2: Creating Custom Bridge Networks (Recommended)

 docker network create --subnet=10.10.0.0/16 --gateway=10.10.0.1 my_custom_network